MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-setup-locations.md

 ---
-title: Set up a location card and define transfer routes (contains video)
+title: Set up a location card and define transfer routes
 description: If you buy, store, or sell items in more than one place, you can set up each place as a location.
 author: brentholtorf
 ms.author: bholtorf